30+ Fun Bay Area Holiday Activities and Events (2025)

 Fairmont Gingerbread House, San Francisco

-The Fairmont Hotel builds a giant gingerbread house made of real gingerbread baked by their in-house pastry team.
+The Fairmont Hotel builds a giant gingerbread house made of real gingerbread baked by the in-house pastry team.
 The gingerbread house is on display and free to visit!

-In addition to Fairmont’s life-size gingerbread house, they also have a holiday bar where you can get festive drinks and a champagne bar where you can get…champagne (what a surprise!).
+In addition to the Fairmont Hotel’s life-size gingerbread house, they also have a holiday bar where you can get festive drinks and a champagne bar where you can get…champagne (what a surprise!).

 Location: 950 Mason Street, San Francisco, California 94108